 However, some drummers have stated that they accidentally hit the lever while playing, causing the height to drop.
 I’ve found the best way to avoid that is by rotating the throne so that the lever points backward behind it.

-- One of the most affordable pneumatic thrones on the market
+- One of the most affordable thrones available with a pneumatic height adjustment system

 The 9808OS-AB is the most luxurious drum throne that Gibraltar sells.
 It has a thickly padded seat along with a backrest that is intended for lumbar support.
 Gibraltar’s other popular throne with a backrest is the 9608, but this throne is a lot thicker and wider at the seat.

 The spindle height adjustment works incredibly smoothly, and it has a locking collar to keep the throne securely in place.

 Since the backrest sits quite low, it isn’t detrimental to your posture like a higher backrest would be.
 Most drummers aren’t fans of backrests, but this one is a bit more appealing than others.